thomasboyt/redux-happy-async/README.md

 Tries to cut some of the more obnoxious boilerplate out of handling async state in Redux.

-Assumes you're using an [Immutable](https://facebook.github.io/immutable-js/) map as reducer state.

-Basically this adds an `async` field to your reducer's state that contains async state per action you define using `createAsyncReducer`.
+Basically, this adds an `async` reducer to your store's state that contains async state per action.

 ### Example